Jigar Shah: Early life and education

-Business initiatives
+Career

-Shah is the co-founder and President of Generate Capital.
-Shah founded SunEdison in 2003, where he pioneered "no money down solar" and unlocked a multi-billion-dollar solar market, creating what was largest solar services company worldwide.
-The company simplified solar as a service through the implementation of the power purchase agreement (PPA) business model.
-That model changed the status quo, allowing organizations to purchase solar energy services under long-term predictably priced contracts and avoid the significant capital costs of ownership and operation of solar energy systems.
+After working in strategy at BP Solar and as a contractor for the United States Department of Energy on alternative vehicles and fuel cell programs, Shah founded the company SunEdison in 2003, pioneering a "no money down solar" model that unlocked a multi-billion-dollar solar market and built a large solar services company.
+The company deployed solar energy through the power purchase agreement (PPA) business model, enabling organizations to purchase solar energy under long-term, predictably priced contracts without bearing the capital costs of ownership or operation.
 Shah sold SunEdison in 2008.

+Shah is the co-founder and President of Generate Capital, and co-founded the Carbon War Room with Richard Branson and Virgin Unite, serving as its CEO from 2009 to 2012.
+The Carbon War Room was dedicated to harnessing entrepreneurship to deploy clean energy solutions at scale.

-Shah is author of Creating Climate Wealth: Unlocking the Impact Economy.
-The book talks about the prominent role of business model innovation, more than new technology, in attracting mainstream capital and unlocking transformational change.
-In the book, the author pictures reaching our 2020 climate change goals as means to create the next economy with the equivalent of 100,000 companies worldwide, each generating $100 million in sales.
-Shah argues that, while new technical innovation is valuable, deployment of existing technologies are the key to reaching our near-term climate targets.
+In 2013 Shah wrote Creating Climate Wealth: Unlocking the Impact Economy.
+The book argues that business model innovation rather than new technology is the primary driver for attracting mainstream capital and achieving transformational change.
+Shah envisioned meeting the 2020 climate goals by creating the equivalent of 100,000 companies worldwide, each generating $100 million in revenue.
+He contends that while new technology has value, deployment of existing technologies is the more critical path to near-term climate targets.

-He co-founded Carbon War Room with Richard Branson and Virgin United, an organization that worked to harness the power of entrepreneurship to deploy solution technologies at scale.
-He served as CEO from 2009 to 2012.

-Shah previously worked in strategy for BP Solar and as a contractor for the Department of Energy on alternative vehicles and fuel cell programs.

-Shah has also called to end all energy subsidies, including those for renewable energy, to "create a level playing field."
-He has donated repeatedly to the Climate Hawks Vote Political Action Super PAC since 2016 per FEC records.
+Shah has advocated ending all energy subsidies, including those for renewable energy, to establish a level playing field across energy sources.
+Federal Election Commission records show he has made repeated donations to the Climate Hawks Vote Political Action Committee since 2016.

-The Energy Gang
+Podcasting

-Shah was a founding co-host of The Energy Gang, a podcast dedicated to exploring the technological, political and market forces driving energy and environmental issues.
-On a 2017 episode, Shah introduced the Jigar Shah Rule - "Countries should not have stupid policy".
-As noted by co-host Stephen Lacey, the new ruling is pulled directly from the Jigar Shah Playbook, which suggests you must have competitive options such as volumetric reductions and feed-in tariffs, and the way these were designed seven to eight years ago do not work.
+Shah was a founding co-host of The Energy Gang, a podcast dedicated to exploring the technological, political, and market forces shaping energy and environmental policy.
+In a 2017 episode he introduced what co-host Stephen Lacey dubbed the "Jigar Shah Rule", namely that countries should not adopt poorly designed energy policy.
+He argued that competitive mechanisms such as volumetric reductions and feed-in tariffs, as originally structured, had become ineffective.

+Shah co-hosts Open Circuit, a podcast produced by Latitude Media alongside Stephen Lacey and Caroline Golin.
+The show examines the technological, economic, and policy forces driving the energy transition, covering topics including AI-driven electricity demand, supply chain constraints, power market dynamics, and clean energy policy.

+Shah also hosts Energy Empire, a podcast examining how abundant and affordable energy is reshaping the global economy.
+The show focuses on the people and large-scale deals driving the clean energy transition.